MklSorelle/NFT-CARD-Frontend-Mentor/README.md

 # NFT CARD

-An NFT CARD mady by me, a challenge giving by Frontend Mentor
+An NFT CARD made by me, a challenge giving by Frontend Mentor